The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: When is countable

 For locally convex topological vector spaces with the standard boundedness structure, the following is Corollary 2.6 of \cite{BurTod96}.

-\bcor Let $(G,\N)$ be a metrizable boundedness system. \be \itm For each $\cF\sub\Bdd_\N(G)$ with $|\cF|<\fb$, there is a countable $\cS\sub\Bdd_\N(G)$ such that each member of $\cF$ is contained in a member of $\cS$. \itm Each union of less than $\fb$ bounded subsets of $G$ is a union of countably many bounded subsets of $G$. \ee \ecor \bpf The statements are immediate when $G$ is locally bounded.
+\bcor Let $(G,\N)$ be a metrizable boundedness system. \be \itm For each family $\cF\sub\Bdd_\N(G)$ with $\card{\cF}<\fb$, there is a countable family $\cS\sub\Bdd_\N(G)$ such that each member of $\cF$ is contained in a member of $\cS$. \itm Each union of less than $\fb$ bounded subsets of $G$ is a union of countably many bounded subsets of $G$. \ee \ecor \bpf The assertions are immediate when $G$ is locally bounded.
 Thus, assume it is not.
 Then (1) follows from the cofinal equivalence of $\Bdd_\N(G)$ and $\NN$, and (2) follows from (1). \epf

-\bdfn A group $G$ is \IndEmph{metrizable modulo precompact} if there is a precompact subgroup $K$ of $G$, such that the coset space $G/K$ is metrizable. \edfn
+\bdfn A group $G$ is \emph{metrizable modulo precompact} if there is a precompact subgroup $K$ of $G$, such that the coset space $G/K$ is metrizable. \edfn

 \bexm All \v{C}ech-complete groups, and all almost-metrizable groups, are metrizable modulo precompact. \eexm